OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 Real-time analytics can be used to detect fraud in real-time, such as credit card fraud or insurance fraud. →

-Real-time analytics can be used to improve customer service by providing customer support agents with the information they need to resolve issues quickly and efficiently. →
+Real-time analytics can be used to improve customer service by providing customer support agents with the information they need to resolve issues quickly and efficiently, as well as AI insights for predictive customer support. →

 Real-time analytics can be used to optimize supply chain management by tracking the movement of goods and ensuring that they arrive on time. →